Theology of Søren Kierkegaard: Despair and sin

 According to Kierkegaard, the self is freedom.
 Not simply the freedom to choose, but the freedom to create choices for oneself.
 Therefore, human beings are fundamentally neither their thoughts nor their feelings but rather they are themselves.
 The self relates directly to itself and is subject to no one and everyone at the same time.
-Yet this self is that which is in relation to his body and his soul in Kierkegaard's view.
-The spirit constitutes the relationship in which the self is established in totality by and unto God, and unto his body and soul.
-His body is his being in the world, his actions and outworked decisions, and his soul is his self-conception (that which determines his actions), and his spirit is the self which relates the soul and the body, and therefore itself, to God.
 In effect, when a person does not come to a full consciousness of himself or herself, then he or she is said to be in despair.
 Just like a physician might say that no one is completely healthy, it follows that human beings must despair at certain moments in their lives.
 To be in despair is to reflect upon the self.
 If someone does not engage in the art of despair, then he or she shall become stuck in a state of inertia with no effective progression or regression and that is the worst state of all.

-Kierkegaard calls sickness, the sickness of the spirit.
-He wrote the following in Concluding Unscientific Postscript in 1846.

-Kierkegaard asked sharp questions that can only be answered by the "single individual" him or her self.
-This is an example from his 1847 book, Upbuilding Discourses in Various Spirits where he speaks of the third person and the crowd.:

-Sin is separation from God but despair over sin is separation again.
-Kierkegaard said, "The consciousness of sin definitely belongs to the consciousness of the forgiveness of sin."
-Why would someone sit and reflect on sin to such an extent that an eternal happiness is exchanged for an eternal unhappiness or even a temporal unhappiness?
-This reflection is done in time but the consequence of the reflection leads one to lose hope in the possibility of any good coming from oneself.
-Kierkegaard says Christianity invites the single individual to become a partaker not only of the consciousness of sin but also of the consciousness of forgiveness but we seem to concentrate on the former to a remarkable degree.
-He said the following in Three Discourses on Imagined Occasions (1845) and Practice in Christianity (1850):